Hibiya Park: History

 The park is famous for the Shisei Kaikan (市政会館), a brick building built in Gothic style in 1929, which once housed the Domei Tsushin state wire service and its postwar successors Kyodo News and Jiji Press.
-The park is also home to the "Risky Ginkgo," a ginkgo tree that is about 500 years old and almost cost the park's designer his job when he fought to save the tree in 1901.
+The park is also home to the Kubi-kake Ginkgo (首かけ銀杏), a ginkgo tree that is about 500 years old and almost cost the park's designer his job when he fought to save the tree in 1901.

 The park is also known for its open-air concert venue, Hibiya Open-Air Concert Hall (日比谷野外音楽堂), commonly known as Yaon (野音), as well as for its tennis courts (for which reservations are hotly contested because of their proximity to the financial and government districts).
 World War II took a toll on the park when almost all the trees and fencing were used for the war effort.

 The large fountain from 1961 that dominates the park is currently being replaced.
 The town hall plans to complete the demolition work by July 2025 and aims to complete the new fountain by the end of the year.